Pol sambol

-Preparation

-The traditional method for preparing pol sambol is to grind the freshly grated coconut, shallot, chillies and maldive fish (umbalakaḍa - a smoked and cured tuna, that is sold in chips or flakes) on a rectangular block of granite with a granite rolling-pin, known as a miris gala (මිරිස් ගල).
-If fresh coconut is unavailable then moistened desiccated coconut can be used as an alternative.
-Apply the juice of a freshly squeezed lime (or lemon) through the mixture, add salt if needed and serve as a side dish.
-A variation can be made by sautéing the pol sambol in mustard seeds, curry leaves and sliced onion, which is called Badapu Pol Sambol (sautéed pol sambol).
+Traditionally the ingredients are ground on a rectangular block of granite with a granite rolling-pin, known as a miris gala (මිරිස් ගල).
+Alternatives include the use of Maldives fish (umbalakaḍa), a smoked and cured tuna, that is sold in chips or flakes.
+A variation can be made by sautéing the pol sambol in mustard seeds, curry leaves and sliced onion, which is called badapu pol sambol (sautéed pol sambol).